andrewpayne68/ETH-Batch-Import-Privatekey-Bruteforce/README.md

 This is only intended for Educational purposes.
 According to Etherscan, there are 191,119,471 eth holders currently.
 Private key is a 64 bits hex number.
 That means there are `16 ** 64 = 115792089237316195423570985008687907852837564279074904382605163141518161494336 (1.157920892373162e+77)`
-permutations.
-And you have
+permutations, therefore you have a
 `191,119,471` / `1.157920892373162e+77` = `1.6505399657164846e-69`
-chance to broke into an account with ETH per try
+chance to discover a valid private key for an account with ETH per attempt and could take centuries, or at least until quantum computing becomes mainstream.
-It will takes you centries to broke into an account with ETH